SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.7.x/05-migration/01-setting-up-migration.md

 ### Migration Crate

-For those existing SeaORM users, you might need SeaORM entity when defining the migration.
+For existing SeaORM users, you might need the SeaORM entity when defining the migration.
 For example, column names defined in entity can be reused in migration.

-Depends on the entity crate.
+Specify the entity crate as a dependency.

 ```toml title="migration/Cargo.toml"
 [dependencies]
 entity = { path = "../entity" }
 ```

-Writes migration for the `post` entity, more on this in the next section.
+Write a migration for the entity.
+See [Writing Migration](./02-writing-migration.md) for more details.

 ```rust title="migration/src/m20220120_000001_create_post_table.rs"
 use sea_schema::migration::prelude::*;